ibm-cloud-docs/vpc/vsi_is_ssh_keys_about.md

 ## Locating or generating your SSH key
 {: #locating-ssh-keys}

-Before you can add a key in the {{site.data.keyword.cloud}} console, you must have your SSH key available.
+Before you can add a key in the {{site.data.keyword.cloud_notm}} console, you must have your SSH key available.
+Your SSH key must be an RSA key with a key size of either 2048 bits or 4096 bits.
 To locate your SSH key or generate an SSH key, complete one of the following steps.

- * Locate an SSH key: Look for a file called `id_rsa.pub` under an `.ssh` directory under your home directory, for example, `/Users/<USERNAME>/.ssh/id_rsa.pub`.
-The file starts with `ssh-rsa` and ends with your email address.
+ * Locate an SSH key: Look for a file called `id_rsa.pub`.
+It might be in an `.ssh` directory under your home directory, for example, `/Users/<USERNAME>/.ssh/id_rsa.pub`.
+The content of the file typically starts with `ssh-rsa` and ends with your user ID.

- * Generate an SSH key: If you do not have a public SSH key or if you forgot the password of an existing one, generate a new one by running the `ssh-keygen` command and following the prompts.
-For example, you can generate an SSH key on your Linux server by running the command `ssh-keygen -t rsa -C "user_ID"`.
-That command generates two files.
+* Generate an SSH key: If you don't have a public SSH key or if you forgot the password of an SSH key, generate a new one by running the `ssh-keygen` command and following the prompts.
+For example, you can generate an SSH key on your Linux or Mac system by running the command `ssh-keygen -t rsa -C "user_ID"`.
+You can press Enter to accept the default location for the file.
+The command generates two files.
 The generated public key is in the `<your key>.pub` file.